 Now that we've covered the basics of design thinking, let's talk about the "how."
 What is the most effective way to pull off a design thinking workshop?
 There are some straightforward steps.

 What do you want to get out of the workshop?
 Clearly define and state the meeting's ideal outcomes before you add it to everyone's calendar.

 And be specific.
 A high-level goal of revamping company culture, for example, might sound like an exciting project, but if the scope is too broad, you'll have trouble locking down actionable, achievable goals.

 There's no quicker way to derail a meeting or workshop than by failing to set an agenda.
 Set an outline or schedule for the workshop and include it in the invite so attendees have time to prepare for each section of the workshop.
 Like your design thinking approach, this agenda can be flexible, but it's still important to have clear milestones that you can reference to keep the workshop on track.

 Bring and share all of the necessary materials

 Start by sharing all relevant context and information ahead of the meeting.
 When it comes to materials, there's no need to get too fancy.
-Embrace your elementary school craft days and gather a collective of colorful post-it notes, tape, markers, plastic cups, and tape to encourage a fun, creative session.
+If your meeting will be held in person, you can embrace your elementary school craft days and gather a collective of colorful post-it notes, markers, and tape to encourage a fun, creative session.
 If you're conducting the workshop remotely, an interactive, digital whiteboard tool like Lucidspark can help encourage real-time visual collaboration, no matter where your team happens to be working.

 Start the workshop with a warm-up activity

-You wouldn’t jump into a long or hard workout without a proper warmup.
-The same goes when you’re prepping your team for an effective, collaborative Design Thinking workshop.
-Think word games, quick improv sessions like charades, or giving everyone the opportunity to present an outlandish idea and solution.
+You wouldn’t jump into a long workout without a proper warmup.
+The same goes when you’re prepping your team for an effective, collaborative design thinking workshop.
+Consider word activities, quick improv games like charades, or creative opportunities that give everyone a chance to brainstorm and present an out-of-the-box idea and solution.

 Keep notes throughout the workshop